-Historic Sites & Thrilling Heights: Jamestown Settlement, Historic Jamestowne, Colonial Williamsburg, Yorktown Victory Center, Busch Gardens & Water Country USA.
+Historic Sites & Thrilling Heights: Jamestown Settlement, Historic Jamestowne, Colonial Williamsburg, American Revolution Museum at Yorktown, Busch Gardens & Water Country USA.

 - Begin with 1607: A Nation Takes Root, shown every 30 minutes.